LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Results

 Scores in the table are bold and underlined when our models improve upon the best comparison methods.
 We further highlight in blue color scores for which asymmetric mode is an improvement over standard mode.

-Our model \adeptir~ ranks no.1 on the public leaderboard\footnote{\url{https://huggingface.co/spaces/mteb/leaderboard}} of BEIR for models with $\leq$100M parameters at the time of writing, setting a new state-of-the-art for models of this size.
-As shown in the table, we set a new state-of-the-art on 9/14 datasets when \adeptir~ is run in standard mode.
+Our model \adeptir{} ranks no.1 on the public leaderboard\footnote{\url{https://huggingface.co/spaces/mteb/leaderboard}} of BEIR for models with $\leq$100M parameters at the time of writing, setting a new state-of-the-art for models of this size.
+As shown in the table, we set a new state-of-the-art on 9/14 datasets when \adeptir{} is run in standard mode.
 Our overall average score also sets a new state-of-the-art at an nDCG@10 of 53.9, retaining 96.1\% of the teacher's IR performance with $4.7\times$ fewer parameters.
-On tests run on an AWS EC2 \texttt{i3.large} instance, which is a commonly used CPU-only VM for database and search workloads, this leads to inference time speed ups of 6.5$\times$ / 7.3$\times$ for docs and queries respectively; details are in Appendix~\ref{appendix:inference_time_speed}.
+On tests run on an AWS EC2 \texttt{i3.large} instance, which is a commonly used CPU-only VM for database and search workloads, this leads to inference time speed-ups of 6.5$\times$ / 7.3$\times$ for docs and queries respectively; details are in Appendix~\ref{appendix:inference_time_speed}.

-As an illustrative example, Appendix~\ref{appendix:scoring_examples} reports the top 10 retrieval results and their associated scores produced by the teacher and \adeptir~ for a sample query.

-We next examine the performance of \adeptir~ when run in asymmetric mode, where the teacher produces embeddings for documents and \adeptir~ is used as the query-side model, as shown in Figure~\ref{fig:new_paradigm}.
-In this mode, the retrieval performance of our system is further increased in 11/14 datasets compared to \adeptir~ standard, as highlighted in blue in the table.
+In asymmetric mode, retrieval performance is further increased in 11/14 datasets compared to \adeptir{} standard, as highlighted in blue in the table.
 It achieves an aggregated score of 54.8 nDCG@10, i.e., it retains 97.7\% of the teacher's performance while running a $4.7\times$ smaller model at query time.

-These results demonstrate that despite its implementation simplicity and low training and infrastructure requirements, and under a substantial compression regime, \LEAF~ is able to synthesize a general purpose SOTA retrieval embedding model that is aligned to its teacher.
-These results also indicate that \LEAF~ is a better approach to synthesizing smaller variants of a model family than training via contrastive loss.
+These results demonstrate that despite its implementation simplicity and low training and infrastructure requirements, and under a substantial compression regime, \LEAF{} is able to synthesize a general purpose SOTA retrieval embedding model that is aligned to its teacher.
+These results also indicate that \LEAF{} is a better approach to synthesizing smaller variants of a model family than training via contrastive loss.
 In other words, larger models are better suited to optimize the structure of embedding spaces during contrastive training, while smaller models more easily approximate these pre-optimized structures than build them independently.
 This is evidenced by the fact that we substantially outperform \snowflakexs, another 23M parameters model trained using the same procedure and datasets as \snowflakem, the teacher of \adeptir.